mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 - Memory leaks.
 In case of errors, reset iOS and try again please ;-).
 Also you can make sure iMAME4all is properly closed and not in the background.

 - Some games listed do not work correctly.
-The MAME team could do any game not work between versions.
+This is a restriction of the MAME version used in iMAME4all and cannot be fixed.

 INTERESTING WEBPAGES ABOUT MAME